renzmann/renzmann.github.io/content/emacsd.md

 However, this only operates on \`run-python' shells.

-`pyvenv` solves the otherwise very annoying problem of getting external tools like \`compile' and \`eshell' to also use our virtual environment's python.
-I may still use .dir-locals.el to set things like the python-check-command on a per-project basis, though.
+`pyvenv` solves the otherwise very annoying problem of getting external tools like
+\`compile' and \`eshell' to also use our virtual environment's python.
+I may still use `.dir-locals.el` to set things like the `python-check-command` on a per-project basis, though.
+I don't use `pyvenv` much now though, since the vast majority of my development time is spent over Tramp, which `pyvenv` does not support.
+When I did, the code looked a bit like this:

 ```emacs-lisp
 (when (package-installed-p 'pyvenv)